Texas State Highway Loop 150

-Loop 150 is a 2.409 mi loop route in the city of Bastrop in the U.S. state of Texas.
+Loop 150 is a 2.409 mi loop route in the city of Bastrop, Texas, United States.
 Loop 150 follows the route of old alignment of SH 71 through Bastrop.
 The route of SH 71 changed when the state built a bypass around Bastrop.
 Loop 150 leaves SH 71 on the west side of town and rejoins SH 71 on the east side, crossing the Colorado River.
 The historic Colorado River Bridge at Bastrop is part of Loop 150.